STATS 7054 - Statistical Modelling

 Topics covered are: the linear model, least squares estimation, generalised least squares estimation, properties of estimators, the Gauss-Markov theorem; geometry of least squares, subspace formulation of linear models, orthogonal projections; regression models, factorial experiments, analysis of covariance and model formulae; regression diagnostics, residuals, influence diagnostics, transformations, Box-Cox models, model selection and model building strategies; ; logistic regression models; Poisson regression models.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes1.
-Explain the mathematical basis of the general linear model and its extensions to multilevel models and logistic regression.
+Explain the mathematical basis of the linear model and its extensions to the generalised linear model and non-linear models.

-2. Use the open source programming language R for the analysis of data arising from both observational studies and designed experiments, and for the analysis of time series.
+2. Use the open sources programming language R for the analysis of data arising from surveys and designed experiments, and for the analysis of time series.

-4. Explain the role of statistical modelling in discovering information, making predictions and decision making in a range of applications including medicine, engineering, science and social science.
+4. Explain the role of statistical modelling in discovering information; making predictions and decision making in a range of applications including engineering, science, business, and social science.